Bryce Harper: International career

-Harper played for the United States U-18 baseball team in 2008 and 2009, before he was drafted by the Nationals.
+Harper played for the United States U-18 baseball team in 2008, before he was drafted by the Nationals.
+In 2009, he represented the United States at the Pan American U-18 Baseball Championship, in Barquisimeto, Venezuela, where the team won gold.

-On August 12, 2022, Harper announced that he would join the United States national baseball team in the 2023 World Baseball Classic, joining fellow Phillie J. T. Realmuto.
+On August 12, 2022, Harper announced that he would join the United States national baseball team in the 2023 World Baseball Classic, joining fellow Phillies J. T. Realmuto and Trea Turner.
+However, Harper was unable to play due to rehabbing from Tommy John surgery in the offseason.